axoplasm/Moby-Dick/chapter/037-sunset.md

 the sunset soothed.
 No more.
 This lovely light, it lights not me; all loveliness is anguish to me, since I can ne’er enjoy.
 Gifted with the high perception, I lack the low, enjoying power; damned, most subtly and most malignantly! damned in the midst of Paradise!
-Good night — good night! *(waving his hand, he moves from the window.)*
+Good night — good night! *[Waving his hand, he moves from the window.]*

 ’Twas not so hard a task.
 I thought to find one stubborn, at the least; but my one cogged circle fits into all their various wheels, and they revolve.
 Or, if